gazitt/flago/README.md

 // subcommand
 $ command init -a -b -c

-// there are other values in before a flag, does not end
+// even if there are other values before the flag, it does not end
 $ command other -a other -b other -c other

 ```